emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

       </script>
     </html>

-The code in the ``EMSCRIPTEN_BINDINGS`` block runs when the JavaScript file is initially loaded.
-Notice that lerp's parameter types and return type are automatically inferred by *embind*.
+The :cpp:func:`EMSCRIPTEN_BINDINGS` are set up when the JavaScript file is initially loaded (at the same time as the global constructors).
+Notice that ``lerp()``'s parameter types and return type are automatically inferred by *embind*.
 All symbols exposed by *embind* are available on the Emscripten ``Module`` object.

 Classes
 =======

 Exposing classes to JavaScript requires a few more steps.
-An example:
+For example:

 .. code:: cpp